This week: A reader tries to stump Howard Dvorkin.

 While the depths of his spending surprised me — he apparently built a 44-room summer estate and then decided to move the entire thing 200 feet — it’s just an extreme version of what I see too often.
 As the economy recovers, I expect to witness many Americans spending their new wealth as soon as they accumulate it.
 If there’s a lesson here, it’s to always spend wisely.

 I’m not being a killjoy, either.
-I’m quite sure Charles Schwab’s lifestyle and enjoyment of life wasn’t significantly improved paying for his summer house to be put on rollers and moved less than a football field away.
+I’m quite sure Charles Schwab’s lifestyle and enjoyment of life weren’t significantly improved paying for his summer house to be put on rollers and moved less than a football field away.

 By the way, don’t confuse Charles M. Schwab with the Charles Schwab who founded the investment firm Charles Schwab Corporation.
 His is a success story, overcoming dyslexia and flunking English twice in school to become a billionaire.